Learn what a medical device specialist does, and what’s possible once you enter the industry.

 Personal Qualities You May Need

 This is a rewarding line of work—but it’s also a demanding one.
-You will need to develop technical expertise about your product and your competitors’ products while also managing customer relationships.
+You will need to develop a strong clinical understanding and technical expertise about your product and your competitors’ products while also managing customer relationships.
 The best cardiac medical device specialists are:

 - Driven—willing to work hard, work long, and spot opportunities;